vonalven/vonalven.github.io/index.md

-Since its foundation in 2008, the company experienced a continuous growth with a boom after 2012, ending up to a revenue of 2.6 billions US dollars in 2017, 12736 employees in 2019 and an astonishing 2 millions people lodging with Airbnb each night in October 2019.
-Today, Airbnb offers listings in 191 countries and counts about 150 millions users [1].
+Since its foundation in 2008, the company experienced a continuous growth with a boom after 2012, ending up to a revenue of 2.6 billions US dollars in 2017, 12736 employees in 2019 and an astonishing 2 millions people lodging with AirBnb each night in October 2019.
+Today, AirBnb offers listings in 191 countries and counts about 150 millions users [1].

 Hereabove is a graph depicting the worldwide presence of AirBnb from data obtained through